Activity time: 10 minutes

 Do not leave candles burning unattended.
 When all who wish to participate have done so, blow the candles out and put the matches away in a safe place.

 Including All Participants

-If a child is reluctant to name a joy or concern, assure him/her that he/she will be welcome to do so another time, and invite him/her to light and plant a candle in silence.
-If a child cannot physically light and plant a candle, invite him/her to choose another child to do so while he/she names a joy or sorrow.
+If a child is reluctant to name a joy or concern, assure them that they will be welcome to do so another time, and invite them to light and plant a candle in silence.
+If a child cannot physically light and plant a candle, invite them to choose another child to do so while they name a joy or sorrow.